EraldyHq/kubee/README.md

 * [kubernetes](https://github.com/kubernetes/kubernetes), the container leader hosting platform
 * and a set of integrated packaged applications (known as `charts` in Kubernetes)

+## Features

+* Single node Kubernetes with a goal of low memory consumption.
+A single node can host 110 containers, that's a lot of applications.
+* Zero configuration.
+The kubee charts being aware of each other, they are preconfigured and needs a minimal set of parameters.
+* Cluster configuration.
+Every chart configuration is saved in a single cluster values file making it quick and easy to the state of the cluster.

+## App examples

 * `Admin Dashboard` with [Kubernetes Dashboard](./charts/kubernetes-dashboard)
 * Certificate Provisioning and monitoring with [cert-manager](./charts/cert-manager/README.md)